 Inflammation of the sinuses can create a number of problems for us.
 We know that part of the disfunction turns out to either start with, or cause, the respiratory mucosa to become thicker and around the same time, the tiny hair cells stop moving and even sometimes disappear.
 We think this process could be started by numerous factors, such as a viral or bacterial infection, allergies, systemic (whole body) inflammatory conditions, or external irritants such as chemicals.
 To confuse us even more, there are conditions that can result in an innate disfunction of the respiratory mucosa which result in thickening of the tissue and either non-functioning or completely absent hair cells.
 In order to successfully address each person’s sinusitis, we work diligently to accurately identify the underlying cause of disfunction and then support the sinuses as they are given a chance to return to normal function.

-Here at Exhale Sinus and Facial Pain Center, we work collaboratively to provide supportive therapies and minimally invasive procedures (when necessary) to improve the functioning of your sinuses with the goal of improved drainage, decreased congestion, reduction in facial pain and headaches, and restoration of a healthy body state.
+Here at Exhale Sinus, TMJ, Headache & Sleep, we work collaboratively to provide supportive therapies and minimally invasive procedures (when necessary) to improve the functioning of your sinuses with the goal of improved drainage, decreased congestion, reduction in facial pain and headaches, and restoration of a healthy body state.

 To watch a short YouTube video on sinus anatomy and sinusitis, click here.